Chapter 8 Sampling and Inference

 29.96 32.92 34.43 34.29 35.74 40.73

-Figure 8.3 uses a density plot (solid line) of this sampling distribution, displayed alongside a normal distribution (dashed line), to get a sense of how closely the distribution fits the contours of a normal curve.
+Figure 8.2 uses a density plot (solid line) of this sampling distribution, displayed alongside a normal distribution (dashed line), to get a sense of how closely the distribution fits the contours of a normal distribution.
 As you can see, with just 50 relatively small samples, the sampling distribution is beginning to take on the shape of a normal distribution.

 So, let’s see what happens when we create another sampling distribution but increase the number of samples to 500.
 In theory, this sampling distribution should resemble a normal distribution more closely.
-In the summary statistics, we see that the mean of this sampling distribution (34.0) is slightly closer to the population value (34.04) than in the previous example, and there is virtually no skewness.
-Further, if you examine the density plot shown in Figure 8.4, you will see that the sampling distribution of 500 samples of 50 counties follows the contours of a normal distribution more closely, as should be the case.
-If we increased the number of samples to 1000 or 2000, we would expect that the sampling distributions would grow even more similar to a normal distribution.
+In the summary statistics, we see that the mean of this sampling distribution (33.98) is slightly closer to the population value (34.04) than in the previous example.
+Further, if you examine the density plot shown in Figure 8.3, you will see that the sampling distribution of 500 samples of 50 counties follows the contours of a normal distribution more closely, as should be the case.
+If we increased the number of samples to 1000 or 2000, the sampling distributions would grow even more similar to a normal distribution.

 The formula for a standard error of the mean is: